 Drivers are smart, savvy business partners for any fleet.
 When addressing topics like driver safety and dashcams, it’s important to involve drivers in the process.
-If you try to implement new products, such as dashcams, without their buy-in, they may resent the decision and push back—leading to possible churn and a strained relationship with management.
+If you try to implement new products, such as dash cams, without driver buy-in, they may resent the decision and push back—leading to possible churn and a strained relationship with management.

 You can avoid this by being upfront and explaining how new products can benefit drivers, including exoneration from blame after a collision or using it to showcase safe driving behavior.

 Drivers get real-time coaching in Motive’s Driver App from the AI-powered Smart Dashcam’s video footage so they can learn how to avoid unsafe events in the future.
 This ensures that they can review their events on their own and be more prepared in the next coaching session.

 Too many fleets try to implement policies without driver buy-in, which creates distrust and hurts the relationship between the back office and drivers.

 It’s important to show appreciation for your drivers so that they understand how critical they are to the transportation business.
 Recognizing drivers that are doing well, whether in weekly team meetings, on a leaderboard, or to your management team is an easy way to show that you care.